Quaran-Team/client-Amazin/README.md

 3- run 'npm start' to boot up a localhost version in your default web browser via command line

-4- it should open to localhost:3000/singleItem/1
+4- it should open to localhost:3000/

+you can click on any of the products squares to jump to that page

+hit the back button to return to our main page

-if it open to just localhost3000 then please add /singleItem/1 to the end of the url
+or just add /singleItem/1 to the end of the url to see our first item

-5- to see all pages simply change the number at the end to any between 1 & 20 e.g. localhost:3000/singleItem/5 or localhost:3000/singleItem/17
+5- to see all pages simply change the number at the end to any between 1 & 20

+e.g. localhost:3000/singleItem/5 or localhost:3000/singleItem/17

 Most things will not appear correctly without also having the server running.

 (those instructions are on the server GitHub link above^)

 'npm test' will run all the tests we made